-- Eurozone economies – growth forecasts and expectations
+- Key European economies – growth expectations and sectors under stress

 Philip Shaw has been at Investec since July 1997 when he was recruited to the Group in London, covering both UK and global economic issues.
 Philip has devoted much of his time to working in various areas within the Investec group, together with its clients.
 Philip was a Trustee on an in-house pension scheme for 12 years and is currently a member of Bath University’s Economics Employer Advisory Board.

 Before joining Investec, Philip was Chief Economist at Union Discount where he gained a particular expertise in interest rate markets and central bank watching.
 He started his career with the Government Economic Service and then worked for Barclays as an economist/econometrician.
 Philip is 57, married with two grown up children, has an economics degree from Bath University and a masters degree in econometrics from the University of Manchester.

 David Laws served as Member of Parliament for Yeovil between 2001 and 2015, and held various senior positions within the Liberal Democrats – including as education spokesperson – before joining the Coalition Government in 2010 as Chief Secretary to the Treasury.